bioinf-fi/workshops/06_phasing.md

 zcat KCNQ1OT1.vcf.gz | egrep --color 2696082
 ```

 Take a look at the 0/1 notation in the VCF.
-This tells us that one allele matches the reference (0) and the other is the alternative (1).
+This tells us that one allele matches the reference (0) and the other is the alternative allele (1).
 But notice the 0/1 is written with a slash (/)—not a pipe (|).
 That means the variants are unphased.

 Why does this matter?
 Because each variant is being reported on its own.
 From this output alone, we can’t tell whether the reads carrying a C at position 2,696,063 are the same reads that also carry a G at position 2,696,082.